 Our green spaces webpage provide more information about nature sites in Rushcliffe.
 The council is seeking to increase the number of accessible green spaces.

 Nottinghamshire Wildlife Trust and the Woodland Trust also have nature reserves in the Borough.
-The Wildlife Trust's 'on your doorstep' pages gives details of whats going on in Rushcliffe http://www.nottinghamshirewildlife.org/on-your-doorstep/rushcliffe.
+The Wildlife Trust's 'on your doorstep' pages gives details of whats going on in Rushcliffe.

 To help protect and enhance the nature of Rushcliffe, a Nature Conservation Strategy has been adopted by the council and partners, you can download the strategy in the documents box to the right; the latest version was agreed in 2015.

 This strategy contains policies covering the range of habitats found in Rushcliffe, including Trees and Woodlands.
-Further details on trees and woodlands can also be found on Sub landing Trees, hedges and landscaping
+Further details on trees and woodlands can also be found on Trees in Rushcliffe.

 As part of the strategy grants are available.

-Please also visit www.facebook.com/RNCSIG for news about work on the stratagy.
+Please also visit the Rushcliffe Nature Conservation Facebook page for news about work on the stratagy.

-Strategy documents including the latest annual report are available on our dropbox page at https://www.dropbox.com/sh/t7aef6pbajb0o40/AAAmXa7l4ouHnwXyeLaOSb8la?dl=0
+Strategy documents including the latest annual report are also available on our Dropbox library.